Industry associations and competition laws

 - anti-competitive concerted practices.

-It is also sensible for industry associations to communicate specific cautions to their members that by sharing, discussing or agreeing upon prices with other members or competitors they could risk committing a serious criminal offence.
+Industry associations should also clearly communicate to their members that by sharing, discussing or agreeing upon prices with other members or competitors they could risk committing a serious criminal offence.

-Businesses can obtain legal protection to engage in collective bargaining where the ACCC is satisfied that the public benefits from the conduct outweigh the public detriments.
+Businesses can obtain legal protection to engage in collective bargaining.
+This decision is based on the ACCC’s judgement that the public benefits from the conduct outweigh the public detriments.
 The process for seeking ACCC approval is called authorisation or notification.

-The Australian Consumer Law (ACL) contains a number of rights and obligations that apply to businesses in their dealings with consumers.
-It is a breach of ACL provisions for members to claim they are a part of an industry association when they are not.
+It's a breach of consumer law for members to claim they are a part of an industry association when they are not.